 Tokyo is such a fascinating city, where modern meets old.
 Full of tall glass buildings and the latest technology, yet old shrines and temples are everywhere and centuries-old traditions remain.
 We spent eight days in Tokyo and still didn’t see everything, however we did make the most of our time there and saw pretty much everything we wanted to see (except the robot restaurant – damn!).
-If you have limited time in Tokyo, here are eight places I suggest you put on your sightseeing list:
+If you have limited time in Tokyo, because you’re exploring other cities and towns, like Kyoto, here’s where I suggest you put on your sightseeing list!

 Harajuku is a district in Shibuya and is the area that runs from Harajuku station to Omotesando.
 Around the corner is a boulevard of luxury shops but Harajuku is known around the world as being the centre of Japanese youth culture and fashion.
 It’s an interesting area where you’ll find a mixture of tacky, kitsch, cutesy and hipster.
 I loved it!

 In Harajuku you are guaranteed to spot people dressing Harajuku style, like these three girls below.
 There are lots of girls dressed in kawaii (cute) outfits, and if you ask them politely they are happy to take a photo with you.

 The crossing outside Shibuya station is fun to walk across.
 All the lights turn red at the same time and people cross in every direction – it’s organised chaos!
 Shibuya itself is a great area to explore – from the malls right by the station with their massive food halls to the bright lights of the back streets filled with pachinko parlours (a very popular arcade game) and purikura (sticker photo booths).